Q: What is AWS Glue?

 Q: How am I charged for AWS Glue?

 You will pay a simple monthly fee, above the AWS Glue Data Catalog free tier, for storing and accessing the metadata in the AWS Glue Data Catalog.
 You will pay an hourly rate, billed per second, for the crawler run with a 10-minute minimum.
 If you choose to use a development endpoint to interactively develop your ETL code, you will pay an hourly rate, billed per second, for the time your development endpoint is provisioned, with a 10-minute minimum.
-Additionally, you will pay an hourly rate, billed per second, for the ETL job with either 1-minute minimum or 10-minute minimum based on the Glue version you select.
+Additionally, you will pay an hourly rate, billed per second, for the ETL job with either a 1-minute minimum or 10-minute minimum based on the Glue version you select.
 For more details, please refer our pricing page.

 Q: When does billing for my AWS Glue jobs begin and end?